 When will I find out if I have been accepted?

 We are planning to notify students in mid-February 2019.
 We notify applicants via email to log back into our online application system to obtain their status.

 The selection process considers many different criteria and involves large amounts of data collection with partner middle schools.
 As such, the selection process is a lengthy one.
 Private schools, the Monmouth County Vocational School District, and other schools have selection and registration processes that are completely separate from the FRHSD.
 We are unable to accommodate requests for early decision.

 If I apply to two programs, can I be accepted to both?

 Yes.
-You can be accepted to/waitlisted for two programs.
+You can be accepted to two programs.
 You will have a few days to make your choice.
-Once you accept a seat in a program or a spot on a waiting list, you cannot switch into another one.
+Once you accept a seat in one program, you give up your place in the other one.

 What is the waiting list and how does it work?

 Because we have limited positions in each program, we begin by offering acceptance to the top students who qualify for admission.
 However, not all of those students will choose to enroll.
 Therefore, we offer other students who meet all of the standards for acceptance a place on the waiting list.
 As students make their choices to attend or not, we invite students from the waiting list to attend.
 Because this is a fluid process, we cannot tell you what your likelihood of being accepted is.
 We encourage you to make decisions based on your interests.
 Students may accept a place on one or two wait lists.